Create a Social Media Strategy to Benefit Your Site

 Create Shareable Content

 The more accessible your content is to share, the farther it has the potential to reach.
 Using shareable posts, images, polls, and competitions can help reach people you wouldn’t organically.
 This is why one of the most common social media strategy competitions involves liking and sharing the post itself.
 The sharing factor broadens your reach beyond your current audience to their friends and then the friends of their friends infinitely.
 Hence, the like requirement also ensures those individuals are likely to see your content again in the future.
-Content shared by an individual also carries that individual’s credibility, like the sticker you see on the front of books denoting its interest from a celebrity, a post that interested your friend will likely interest yourself, or so the thought goes.
+Content shared by an individual also carries that individual’s credibility, like the sticker you see on the front of books denoting its interest from a celebrity, a post that interested your friend will likely interest you, or so the thought goes.

 In a world where everyone is online every day, it can be easy for a user to forget about your website if other options are more present in their overall media view.
 Posting consistently means you have more moments to remind your viewers that you’re still around.
 Overposting can be remarked in the same light as spam, so it’s a fine balance between making sure people are consistently aware of your presence but not smothered by it.